Democratic Gov. Tony Evers won't seek third term in battleground Wisconsin

 MADISON, Wis.
-(AP) — Wisconsin’s Democratic governor, Tony Evers, announced Thursday that he will not seek a third term in 2026, creating the first open race for governor in the battleground state in 16 years.
+(AP) — Wisconsin’s Democratic governor, Tony Evers, announced Thursday that he will not seek a third term, creating the first open race for governor in the battleground state in 16 years.

 It will be Wisconsin’s highest profile race next year, as Democrats also angle to take control of the Legislature thanks to redrawn election maps that are friendlier to the party.
 They are also targeting two congressional districts as Democrats nationwide try to retake the House.

-Note: This story was updated to correct the spelling of Sara Rodriguez’s first name, that Republicans fought with Evers over expanding Medicaid, not Medicare, and that Thompson took office in 1987, not 1986.